Complex dynamics in adaptive phase oscillator networks: Symmetries

-if condition \eqref{eq:SNcondaAB} is fulfilled, then it is still fulfilled after applying the symmetry, since the symmetry leaves $B$ unchanged and only inverts the sign of $a$ and $A$.
+If condition \eqref{eq:SNcondaAB} is fulfilled, then it is still fulfilled after applying the symmetry, since the symmetry leaves $B$ unchanged and only inverts the sign of $a$ and $A$.
 Looking at Hopf bifurcations, $\mu=0$ in \eqref{eq:Jac3Dmu} is a necessary condition for a Hopf point.
 If $\mu=0$ is fulfilled, it is clearly not fulfilled after the symmetry is applied, since the symmetry inverts the sign of $A$.

-In summary, the symmetry \eqref{eq:UsefulSymm3D_minusaphiinvshift} preserves SN, but not Hopf bifurcations, which agrees with what we see in the stability diagrams.
+In summary, symmetry \eqref{eq:swapnames} preserves equilibria, their stabilities, as well as all bifurcations since we are merely renaming the oscillators; the symmetry \eqref{eq:minusaphiinvshift} preserves SN and cusp bifurcations, but not Hopf bifurcations.
+Note that these two symmetries are evident in all stability diagrams shown in this article, i.e., Figs.~\ref{fig:2Dstab},~\ref{fig:stabbeta0_5pi_alpham0_1pi},~\ref{fig:stabbeta0_25pi_alpha0_1pi}, and~\ref{fig:alpham0_1pi_beta0_25pi_stabbif}(a).

 Finally, the following symmetries are not exploited in the text but mentioned here for the sake of completeness: